COAS visits family of Shaheed Col Mujeeb along with his wife

-The COAS offered Fatheha and prayed for the departed soul, said an Inter Services Public Relations (ISPR) press release.
+The COAS offered Fateha and prayed for the departed soul, said an Inter Services Public Relations (ISPR) press release.

 “Sacrifices rendered by our officers and men shall never go waste. our fight against terrorism shall continue till achievement of enduring peace and stability,” the COAS said.